Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/signal/README.md

 }
 ```

-**Important**: Signal extension is automatically included in the Core pod.
-When installing the Signal extension manually, ensure that you added the `libACPSignal_iOS.a` library to your project.
+**Important**: The Signal extension is automatically included in the Core pod.
+When you manually install the Signal extension, ensure that you add the `libACPSignal_iOS.a` library to your project.
 {% endtab %}

 {% tab title="React Native" %}